Section 5. Student Conduct System

 - University Suspension requires that the student no longer be present on any Boston College owned or leased property for a specified period of time.
 While on suspension, a student may not take courses to advance his or her Boston College degree.
 Students cannot be readmitted until after the date their suspension ends, nor may they register or pre-register for the following semester's courses.

 In addition, students who have been suspended from the University may lose certain privileges upon their return to the University at the discretion of the hearing officer.
 Students returning from University Suspension will generally have a sanction of University Probation for one full year upon their return to campus.
 A suspension for conduct reasons will be indicated on the student’s transcript.

 - University Dismissal requires that the student completely and permanently sever any and all connection with Boston College; this includes all Boston College activities, services, facilities, grounds, and undergraduate, graduate and professional schools.
 A dismissal for conduct reasons will be indicated on the student’s transcript.

 5.5.2 Other Sanctions

-Revocation of Privileges is restrictions placed on activities and/or University Services and facilities for a specified period of time.
+Revocation of Privileges is one or more restriction placed on activities and/or University Services and facilities for a specified period of time.
 Such privilege bans include, but are not limited to loss of university housing, participation in housing selection, leadership positions, study abroad, guest privileges, student event participation, and social gathering registration.

-Administrative Placement: Student may be administratively placed, assigned to a room, and/or required to relocate to a different residence hall or area.
+Administrative Placement: A student may be administratively placed, assigned to a room, and/or required to relocate to a different residence hall or area.

-Fines: Certain offenses will result in monetary sanctions.
+Fines: Certain offenses may result in monetary sanctions.
 Financial penalties will be applied to a student's account.

 Financial Restitution: Compensation to the injured party, payment for damages, and/or "court costs" for hearing appearances of the police when such appearances are key to a case and if the respondent is found responsible.